RUSU Club Resources

 Club Email Accounts

-If your Club has a "@rmit.edu.au" email and you are nominated as a delegate to that account, learn how to access it.
+If your Club has a "@rmit.edu.au" email and you were nominated as a delegate to that account mailbox, learn how to access it.

 Executive Resignations

-There is a formal process that needs to be adhered to when an elected club executive member wants to resign.
-For further information on the resignation process, please read the guide.
+There is a formal process to follow when elected club executive members want to or must resign.

 Child Safety